2016 Berlin truck attack: Defective investigation and obstruction of justice

 On 17 May 2017 the Interior Ministry of Berlin stated that already in November 2016 intelligence was given that Anis Amri was involved in criminal offenses concerning drug trafficking.
-On this basis authorities would have been able to apprehend Amri already at the time, however they did not.
-An investigation was launched trying to find out to what extent this information was withheld by the State Criminal Police Office of Berlin after the attack happened.
+On this basis authorities would have been able to apprehend Amri already at the time, but they did not.
+An investigation was launched to find out to what extent this information was withheld by the State Criminal Police Office of Berlin after the attack happened.
 Several days later, while the investigation for obstruction of justice was still going on, a speaker of the Interior Ministry said that manipulations of the file of Amri have been carried out by officers of the criminal investigation department after the attack.
 On 22 May 2017 a commission of inquiry was initiated starting in July.
 Meanwhile, a special prosecutor was appointed to the case.
 In addition to the ongoing investigation concerning manipulations of the file and withholding of information, national TV reported on 1 June, that officers who were ordered by an investigating judge in Berlin to observe Amri until October 2016 for criminal offenses and possible terrorist links did not do so and instead included untrue records regarding observing actions in his file.